mh-cz/GameMaker-Foreach/README.md

 Another error will occur when you call foreach in a **script _after_ it's been paused**  by something like get_save_filename and get_open_filename because the script no longer remembers the caller's ID which is needed for the variable_instance_set function

-Foreach cannot overwrite any already existing variable create the index/key/value manually These will get created at runtime so it's fine when it says "this variable is used only once". (see the last two code examples at the bottom)
+Foreach cannot overwrite any already existing variable so don't create the index/key/value vars manually.
+They will get created at runtime so it's fine when it says "this variable is used only once". (see the last two code examples at the bottom)

 # How to use
 ```